-But it has a whole lot more to offer and has that hybrid thing going – cattle walking in the streets but also luxury hotels, little shacks and lean-to’s scattered about, but also larger the larger shops and even a premier soccer team.
+But it has a whole lot more to offer and has that hybrid thing going – cattle are walking in the streets but also luxury hotels.
+Little shacks and lean-to’s scattered about, but also larger shops and even a premier soccer team.

-You will not notice any of this at first glance.
-However, spend some time (as we were in fact forced to do – with our car troubles) and there is a depth to the place.
-A fascinating mix of rural, basic living and the trappings of first world commerce.
+You will not notice any of this at first glance, however.
+But spend some time (as we were forced to do – with our car troubles) and there is a depth to the place.
+A fascinating mix of rural, basic living and the trappings of first-world commerce.
 Perhaps a postcard for what Africa is in essence – a mix of cultures, heritage, traditions and varied history.

 ‘How much ?’, we asked.

 And he set about trying to remove the caked-on mud from underneath the car.
 We later found out this was more than double the going rate!
 But we had no reference point and not many options.
 He did spend quite a long time and seemed to do his best…

 Okavango River Lodge

 Our destination for the evening was the Okavango River Lodge.
 This is on the other (northern) side of town, in the direction of Moremi and Chobe.
 It is not particularly well signposted, so we missed the indicated location and spent some time backtracking and searching.
 Finally, we found an unassuming entrance gate that had a small sign next to it…